entelecheia/lecture/_sources/lectures/mlops/auth-enc-sign.md

 Replace `key_id` with the fingerprint of the SSH key you want to use for signing.
 This can be found in the details of the SSH key in your GitHub account settings.

-3. Sign Git commits and tags: With SSH signing enabled, you can now sign your Git commits and tags using your SSH key.
+3.  **Sign Git commits and tags**: With SSH signing enabled, you can now sign your Git commits and tags using your SSH key.
 When creating a new commit or tag, use the `-S` option to sign it:

 ```bash
 git commit -S -m "Your commit message"